Rolf Carls: Interwar period

 At the end of December 1936, he was appointed as Flottenchef (Fleet Commander).
 On 1 November 1936 Carls took over command of the Baltic Sea Naval Station.
 As Fleet Commander, the highest ranking administrative officer of the Kriegsmarine and member of the Oberkommando der Marine, Carls was instrumental in drafting Germany's pre-war naval war plans.
 In a top-secret appraisal of Adolf Hitler's aggressive foreign policy in the summer of 1938, Carls envisaged German hegemony over Europe, the reestablishment of a colonial empire in Africa, and the securing of the major Atlantic sea lanes.
 Specifically, Carls argued, that such a national policy would entail war with France and the Soviet Union as well as with "a large number of overseas states; in other words, perhaps with 1/2 or 2/3 of the entire world."
 Carls emphasised that this kind of undertaking would be possible only if the military could make a guarantee of strategic success to the politicians.
 Admiral Erich Raeder viewed Great Britain and the United States as one Anglo-Saxon ethnic and economic bloc, wherein Great Britain was the "junior" partner.
 As a result, Raeder and his Naval War Staff from the start anticipated that any conflict between Berlin and London would once more bring the United States in on the side of Britain.
 Following war games by the Navy High Command in 1938, Carls expressed scepticism about operations in the depths of Soviet territory.
 He had the following assessment on a possible conflict with the Soviet Union: "...neither Germany nor Russia is in a position to undertake operations of a decisive scale against the other.
-German operations into Russia will peter out in the vastness of its territory, while Russian operations against Germany, which I do not consider the Russians presently capable of mounting, would shatter on Germany’s defences."
+German operations into Russia will peter out in the vastness of its territory, while Russian operations against Germany, which I do not consider the Russians presently capable of mounting, would shatter on Germany’s defenses."